 If you’re not promoting your social nature via your email signatures, you’re missing out on a great opportunity to introduce your customers to something like your Twitter feed, Facebook page or LinkedIn profile.
-Combining social media accounts with email signatures is a great way to get loads of new fans for free, improve the reach of your marketing campaigns, and increase your customers’ loyalty.
+Combining social media with email signatures is a great way to get loads of new fans for free.
+You can then improve the reach of your marketing campaigns and increase your customers’ loyalty.
 Social media links are basically free marketing tools.

 So how do email signatures and social media profiles work in tandem with each other?
 Well, firstly email signatures have a strong situational element.
 A recipient of your emails is already thinking about your company when reading your message.
-That means they can probably spare a few minutes to take a look at your social media profiles once they’re done.
+That means they probably shave time to look at your social media profiles once they’re done.

 You then take into consideration the fact that social media often provides the most up-to-date information from your company.
 Linking your profiles to your email signatures means you’re keeping your most important clients in the know easily.

 Also, social media links offer your target market another avenue to continue that business relationship outside of traditional communication channels.
 People are more likely to engage with your brand on social media if they have an existing relationship with you.
 Links in your signature can then be used as a subtle lead nurturing avenue, one that can work better than targeting them with ads and email communications.